MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex1_DLP_policies.md

 1. Select **Submit** to apply the change you made in the policy.

+1. Once the policy is updated select **Done**.

 You have now modified an existing DLP policy and changed the locations it scans for content.

 ### Task 3 - Create a DLP policy in PowerShell

-In this task, you use PowerShell to create a DLP policy to protect driver's license numbers of your customers and prevent them from being shared in Exchange.
-Users will be informed that they are attempting to share sensitive data and are blocked from sending the e-mail if it includes driver license numbers.
+In this task, you use PowerShell to create a DLP policy to protect the Contoso EmployeeIDs and prevent them from being shared in Exchange.
+Users will be informed that they are attempting to share sensitive data and are blocked from sending the e-mail if it includes Contoso EmployeeIDs.

 1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.